 When you are working remotely, i.e. living outside of your tax-home country, the first thing you should do is check if it’s necessary for you to file taxes at all.
 This is especially true if you are earning less than the minimum income required for taxation in your host country.

 Wherever you earn your income, the process to file taxes stays very similar.
-Tax rates vary by country and place of residence, but if you are earning money in any country other than the US.
-The general consensus is that people take care of paying taxes where they spend most of their time working.
+Tax rates vary by country and place of residence, but if you are earning money in any country other than the US, the general consensus is that remote employees pay taxes where they spend most of their time working.

 How to Handle Tax Returns as a Digital Nomad